Facebook friends, you’re annoying

 On top of this, the people who do these meme on my Facebo0ok are people I know.
 Most of them are crappier parents than I am.
 I’m sorry, but you can’t claim “World’s Best Mom” or “I love my kids more than anything else in the world” if you let your ex take them from you and rolled over so that you can live your life without them.
 You don’t get to be a crappy parent and act like you were awesome.
 (Ok, you can.
 But people like me can call you out on that BS.
 I’ll be happy to.)

 But my favorite annoyance is the friends I know in person that I know about them who write personal things like “I just caught my kids reading and giggling an hour after bed time; how can I punish them when they’re so darn cute.”
 Really?
 It’s easy.
 You do.
 It’s a school night; they broke the rules; you handle that.
 Also, I wouldn’t say punish as much as discipline them.
 Or “My oldest two have reached the age where they don’t fight anymore, and now the second and third are always fighting.”
-Unless your eldest has moved out of the house, which is doubtful because he’s Evan’s age, this is just a phase.
+Unless your eldest has moved out of the house, which is doubtful because he’s seven, this is just a phase.
 Which I couldn’t help myself and wrote.
 (The “it’s a phase” part because I try not to be a total bitch on Facebook.)
 Tomorrow those two are going to have a huge fist-flying fight over a stupid toy that you have double of.
 Because they are siblings.
 Or my favorite favorite over the last week, “Oh my god, my kid woke my up at 7:30; I don’t know why she’s up so early.”
 Don’t even f-ing talk to me.
 Don’t.
 Until you have a child starts screaming for you at 5:45, don’t even mention an early morning wake up call.

 (Not really in the same category but still made me want to type something was a friend complaining about how her 2yr old threw her shoe out the window on the freeway as my friend drove 85 miles an hour.
 Questions: Why was your window down while you drove the freeway?
 Why were you driving that fast with your window down?
 Why were you driving that fast around the town on the freeway?
 Did you learn nothing when you got your first speeding ticket on your 16th birthday all those years ago?)